Our ONLINE 1:1 MENTORING WRITING programme IS for any student, aged 9 to 19, anywhere in the world!

 Please email us with any queries about Online 1:1 Mentoring

 The work may commence at any time and ends when the student completes three 'assignments'.
 An assignment is generally made up of the first submission of a piece of writing plus two or three revisions in response to tutor feedback.
 We prefer google docs or WORD sent via email.
+Please remember to email your tutor when you are ready for more feedback!

 All students have opportunities to publish their work in Write On, our twice-yearly magazine which reaches a wide readership throughout New Zealand.